Day 1 : RONGAI GATE TO SIMBA CAMP

 The climb from Moir Camp, at 4,160 m, via Lava Tower Camp to Barranco Camp at 3980m takes about 5 hours.
 The day is in the Alpine desert and you will have great views of the western glaciers on Kibo.

 You will ascend to Lava Tower at 4,600m, before descending down to Barranco camp for the night.
-Barranco camp offers wonderful views of the imposing Barranco Wall, and a fantastic sunrise with Mt Meru descending from Kibo’s shadow.
+Barranco camp offers wonderful views of the imposing Barranco Wall.

 The path climbs out of the Barranco Valley via the Barranco wall.
 This is a steep 1 to 2 hour climb, ascending about 300 metres.
 The path then follows the gently undulating Kibo South Circuit.